 Both theories had weaknesses, and neither had been proven using strict observational measurement.

 Galileo did not prove the Copernican system, but he introduced significant doubt in the logic of the geocentric theory.
-(His subsequent study of the phases of Venus—only observed with a telescope—proved the Ptolemaic system wasn’t possible.)
+(His subsequent study of the phases of Venus—only observable with a telescope—proved the Ptolemaic system impossible.)
 He also disproved the Aristotelian logic that bodies in heavens were unchangeable.

-As Albert Van Helden states in the introduction:1
+As Albert Van Helden states in the introduction:2